 - Are there any places where sentence fluency and word choices could be improved?

 The questions above are the same questions that our writing tutors use to assess an evaluation draft.
-In addition, our handout from Richard Alexander can help you think about the role that a self evaluation plays within your transcript.

 Stage V: Final Check